Introduction to Amazon interviews

 When thinking about fit with Leadership Principles it’s helpful to think about a heat map, and how you might score in terms of strengths and weaknesses across the principles.
 Amazon are specifically looking for standout strength in the Leadership Principles most critical for each role.
 For example, managers will need to score highly on ‘Are Right, a Lot’ and on ‘Think Big’.
 This is not to say you can not match with multiple principles – just that it’s ok to be weaker and open to coaching in areas which are less critical for the role you’re pursuing.

-What is behavioural interviewing?
+What is behavioral interviewing?

-Behavioural interviewing is a technique focused around asking candidates about their prior actions in professional situations in order to understand their personality, their competencies and how they might perform in certain scenarios.
-At the core of behavioural based interviewing is the concept that historic behaviour can predict future behaviour.
+Behavioral interviewing is a technique focused around asking candidates about their prior actions in professional situations in order to understand their personality, their competencies and how they might perform in certain scenarios.
+At the core of behavioral based interviewing is the concept that historic behaviour can predict future behaviour.
 If this person did this thing in this situation, when confronted with similar situation they will likely behave [similarly] or [apply their learnings from the previous situation].
 An example might be ‘When do you think it’s ok to push back or say no to an unreasonable customer request?’, designed to test your fit against Customer Obsession.

-Behavioural questions are usually open ended and start with ‘Describe a situation when you [had to win over a difficult colleague]’ or ‘Tell me about a time when you [took on a project and went above and beyond]’.
+Behavioral questions are usually open ended and start with ‘Describe a situation when you [had to win over a difficult colleague]’ or ‘Tell me about a time when you [took on a project and went above and beyond]’.

 Amazon interview processes are structured in advance, with different people testing different aspects of the role requirements.
 They refer to this as ‘the loop’.